 Remove existing barriers to the timely delivery of homes by AHBs.

 A number of barriers are currently obstructing and impeding output of new social and affordable homes by AHBs.
 These include cashflow; limited availability of skilled construction staff; and lack of availability of suitable sites to build much-needed homes, thus slowing progress toward the Rebuilding Ireland: An Action Plan for Housing and Homelessness targets.

 In the past, construction ‘start-up’ costs – including architect fees, valuation fees, legal fees, etc. – were allocated along with Capital Advance Leasing Facility (CALF), funding at a rate of 1.5% of the overall project costs.
 CALF is a facility which helps AHBs access finance.
 Reinstating this practice would be one option for overcoming cashflow issues.
-Another option would be the ‘rolling-up’ or capitalisation of interest over the course of a European Investment Bank (EIB)/Housing Finance Agency (HFA) loan, to be paid as a lump sum at the end of the term of the loan, as is the case for many other lenders.
 In addition, we call for initiatives to entice skilled and experienced staff into the sector and to support its reinvigoration and sustainability.

 AHBs of the Housing Alliance can deliver more homes, at scale, to help the State meet its social and affordable housing commitments, delivering homes for individuals and families who urgently need them.
 Concerted action is required from Government to overcome the obstacles outlined here.
 This will allow Housing Alliance members to deliver homes and reach their social purpose objectives, making a real difference to the lives of individuals and families all around the country.